Mystery Operations Event Rules & Scoring

 Jade Helm @ H.W.
 Lewis: The rules are the same as Rio Bravo, excluding shotguns.
 Additional restrictions include: Pistol Caliber Carbines (PCCs) in .22 Long Rifle are allowed for those under 13, and 9mm to 45 Auto for those 13 and older.
 PCCs from 30 Carbine to magnum pistol calibers are not allowed for pistol targets but can be used for rifle targets.
 PCCs permitted for pistol targets can engage both pistol and rifle targets in Battle Buddies, Lone Ranger, or Survivor Scramble events.

 Bailout Biathlon @ H.W.
 Lewis: The pistol-only course permits pistols and PCCs in 9mm to 45 Auto.
-The carbine-only course allows rifle caliber carbines and PCCs in any caliber.
+The carbine-only course allows rifle caliber carbines and PCCs in any caliber up to 30-06.
 The Precision Rifle/Designated Marksman Rifle course is limited to rifles from .223 to .300 PRC.
-Note that magnum and PRC calibers may be excessive for the PR/DMR course, which is designed to be completed with a 77 grain 5.56 with an 18-inch barrel.
+Note that magnum and PRC calibers may be excessive for the PR/DMR course, which is designed to be completed with a minimum of 77 grain 5.56 with an 18-inch barrel.

 Other Rules: